kensanata/just-halberds/Knives.md

 roll on during the winter phase.
 You’ll get one of the talents on the list, but maybe not the one you were hoping for.

-**Weapon**: If people want you to have a weapon, they'll give it to
+**Weapon**: If people want you to have a weapon, they’ll give it to
 you: join a militia and get a spear; go to war get a halberd; join a court and your lord or lady gifts you an épée; get knighted and your liege gifts a lance and a horse; apprentice with a hunter and get a